kshitijk4poor/GSoC-report/README.md

 This iterative methodology not only accelerated my development process but also enhanced my problem-solving skills.
 It encouraged a more flexible and adaptive approach to coding, which proved especially beneficial when tackling the diverse challenges presented by the Artemis project.

-Building upon this first lesson, I discovered another crucial principle:
+Building upon this lesson, I discovered another crucial principle:

 > There are high chances that what you're trying to do is already out there, if not completely, then at least partially.
 The Internet is your oyster.